When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 You can test whether your VPN is encrypted using Wireshark (Windows/macOS), which is a free, open-source tool for network analysis and troubleshooting.

 Wireshark allows inspection of individual data packets, which means that you can easily verify whether your Web traffic is encrypted or not.
-Let’s take a look at the steps involved, and keep in mind that we’re using ExpressVPN, our #1-rated VPN.
+Let’s take a look at the steps involved, and keep in mind that we’re using NordVPN, our #1-rated VPN in our list of best VPNs

 1. Download Wireshark from the official website and install the application.